pilcrowonpaper/arctic/README.md

 **Documentation: [arcticjs.dev](https://arcticjs.dev)**

 Arctic is a collection of OAuth 2.0 clients for popular providers.
-It only supports the authorization code grant type and intended to be used server-side.
+Only the authorization code flow is supported.
 Built on top of the Fetch API, it's light weight, fully-typed, and runtime-agnostic.

 ```
 npm install arctic